 Figure 2.
 Orthophoto of the Yosemite Forest Dynamics Plot.
 This 15 cm resolution orthophoto matches the spatial extent of the topography in Fig. 1 (5 m contours superimposed).

 Figure 3.
-Temperature and precipitation in the Yosemite Forest Dynamics plot (top) from PRISM 800 m climate normals (1971-2000) and the water balance (bottom) using a Thornthwaite-type evapotranspiration model.
+Temperature and precipitation in the Yosemite Forest Dynamics plot (top) from PRISM 800 m climate normals (1981-2010), the water balance (middle) using a Thornthwaite-type evapotranspiration model, and historical trends based on PRISM 4 km monthly climate data from the cell NE of plot center.

 Figure 4.
 Every woody stem ≥1 cm diameter at breast height (DBH, 1.37 m) has been tagged (34,458 live trees and 2,697 snags in 2010).
 Mortality surveys are conducted annually, factors associated with death are identified for all newly dead trees, and ingrowth trees are tagged.
 Diameter is remeasured every 5 years.